Rules & Constitution

 - Guest runners will wear special numbers identifying them as such.

-The above rules will be enforced on the day by the Race Referee.
+The above rules will be enforced on the day by the Race Referee in conjunction with the League Manager.

 Guide for Team Managers